 - High-performance computing for radiotherapy, such as Monte Carlo radiation transport simulation

-- Development of advanced imaging and therapeutic approaches
+- Development of advanced clinical and preclinical imaging and therapeutic approaches

 - Modeling radiobiological phenomena and understanding the mechanisms